-Within Oldham's isoseismal 3 (≈VIII RF)
+Within Oldham's isoseismal 3 (~VIII RF)

-In Calcutta, which had a population of over one million at the time, damage was mostly limited to cracking of some walls, and the collapse of parapets and porticos of two to three storey houses in the European part of the city, causing the loss of a few lives.
+In Calcutta, which had a population of over one million at the time, damage was limited to cracking of some walls, and the collapse of parapets and porticos of two to three storey houses in the European part of the city, which caused the loss of a few lives.
 Factory chimneys were not affected and house chimneys suffered slight damage.
-Two masonry buildings in Bentick street collapsed but this was rare (Lambert, 1898).
 Three church spires were broken off near the top, and only two of the monuments in the Old Cemetery were affected.
 The firing of a cannon salute on the occasion of the Jubilee was abandoned in Calcutta and at all other places, as it was considered likely to cause additional damage [Luttman, 1898] [IV+]

-Despite early press reports to the contrary, there is no evidence that Kohima suffered any damage [Luttman, 1898; Oldham, 1899] [V].
+Despite early press reports to the contrary, there is no evidence that Kohima suffered any damage [Luttman, 1898; Oldham, 1899] [V]

 At Wokha in Nagaland, 300 km east of Shillong Plateau the shock was felt by few people [II+]

-Within Oldham's isoseismal 6 (≈II-IIIRF).
+Examples from the far-field within Oldham's isoseismal 6 (~II-IIIRF).